Two-Gun Kid: Matt Hawk/Liebowicz

 Later, She-Hulk, after dealing with the Time Variance Authority, is given the chance to free one time-traveling Avenger out of continuity limbo.
 She chooses the Two-Gun Kid.
 It's clarified that his heroic nature prevents him from being returned to his own time, as he would inevitably try to fix things.

 In present time, he learns his previous modern-day encounters with the Avengers has resulted in his law license and other paraphernalia being kept in an Avengers safety-deposit box.
 Once he learns She-Hulk works for a law-firm, Goodman, Lieber, Kurtzberg & Holliway, he tries to become her colleague.
 He comes to the conclusion he will never be able to catch up on current laws and becomes a bounty hunter.
 His first catch is the supervillain Bushwacker.

 For a time he rooms with the Awesome Android, who has reformed and is also an employee of the firm.
 Liebowicz travels using a twin-engine jet cycle, donated to him by his superhero friend Hawkeye.

 During the company-crossover story arc Civil War (2006–2007), Liebowicz becomes a bounty hunter and works alongside She-Hulk, helping her to apprehend supervillains.
 He is later sent to Arizona to lead the Desert Stars team of the Fifty State Initiative.
 In this capacity he is injured in Avengers: The Initiative #16 (2008), but is recovered by Avengers: The Initiative Special #1 (2009).

+In the Marvel Legacy Falcon series, Two-Gun Kid is found in Mephisto's Hell, eventually helping Falcon escape.